FlamingLotusGirls/Serenity/sound/REST.md

 This is also the way to get the list of zones, if you want to double check

+Zones values are always set through the scape, so use that.

 ```
 {
 	"LeftPergola": {